jaegpark/profile/_posts/2021-03-12-how-to-get-into-uoft-eng.md

 #### Focus on your grades.

 I know people say "grades aren't everything."
-But if your desired destination is U of T Engineering, then you should attain high grades in Adv Functions, Calculus, Chemistry, Physics, and English to remain competitive.
+But sadly, the fact of the matter is that grades are one of the strongest indicators to an admissions officer about you.
+Your Top 6 average for ANY Engineering program at University of Toronto are composed of:

+* Advanced Functions (MHF4U)
+* Calculus and Vectors (MCV4U)
+* English (ENG4U)
+* Physics (SPH4U)
+* Chemistry (SCH4U)
+* another the highest non-prerequisite U or M level course of your choice

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">